ThatOneGuyFromThatOneShow/FRCScoutingWebApp-OLD/README.md

 # FRCScoutingWebApp
 Server ready scouting app.
-I'd recommend you password protect the domain (It's pretty easy to wipe out all server data).
+I'd recommend you password protect the domain (It's pretty easy to wipe out all server data by modifying scripts).